Corporate Governance / Code Implementation

 The Board of Directors has the authority to determine the Company's policy on the amount of renumeration for its officers and its calculation method.
 In addition, for fair and highly transparent evaluation of directors, renumeration of directors are discussed at an advisory committee, which is mainly composed of outside directors, and the results are reported to the Representative Director and the Board of Directors.

 Renumeration for directors excluding Audit and Supervisory Committee members is decided within the resolution regarding the total amount at the General Meeting of Shareholders upon discussing amount deemed appropriate at the Board of Directors, taking account skills, experience, experience, and other aptitudes related to management as well as contribution to business performance in a comprehensive way.
-Specifically, standard remuneration is determined based on the director's responsibilities, term of office, individual performance, and position.
-Standard remuneration consists of fixed and variable remunerations, of which variable remuneration is determined based on the level of achievement of an ordinary profit target.
-The reason for selecting the determination amount as ordinary profit is to be determined in accordance with the Company.
+Specifically, we have formulated a standard remuneration for directors and for roles based on the chief officer system, which consists of fixed and variable remunerations.
+Variable remuneration is determined based on the consolidated sales and consolidated net profit and the degree of achieving their goals.
+Consolidated sales and consolidated ordinary profit were selected as the determining values as the Group views ordinary profit as an important indicator for determining growth and profitability, which the Company regards as important factors in management.
 Ordinary profit is set as the determining value as the Company views ordinary profit as an important indicator for determining growth and profitability, which the Company regards as important factors in management.

 In addition, the Company implements a stock compensation system for the directors and executive officers (hereafter directors, etc.).
 This system introduces a compensation system for Board members, etc., and the Company's performance and stock value and compensation system.
 For the purpose of encouraging directors, etc. to increase the corporate value in the mid to long term, the system clarifies the relation between renumeration for directors, etc. and the Company's performance and stock value so that the directors, etc. benefit from the increase in stock value while also sharing the risk of the stock value declining with the shareholders.